bigbluebutton/docker/docs/development.md

 - and access the API via \
   https://mconf.github.io/api-mate/#server=https://10.7.7.1/bigbluebutton/api&sharedSecret=SuperSecret
     * At some point your browser will warn you about an invalid certificate, but you can press _"Accept the Risk and Continue" / "Proceed to 10.7.7.1 (unsafe)"_

+## Notes
+- Joining a room via Greenlight currently leads to a "401 session not found" error (see https://github.com/alangecker/bigbluebutton-docker/issues/66).
+Use the API Mate instead

 ## Changes
 - After doing some changes you usually must...